vanos0600/mc-assistant-ai/README.md

 4 - Add Environment Variables:
 In the Render dashboard under "Environment", add your secret API key:

-- Key: GEMINI_API_KEY
+9 - Key: GEMINI_API_KEY

-- Value: AIzaSy...your_key_here
+10 - Render will automatically deploy your application using the stable Node.js version (20.x) specified in package.json.

-- Render will automatically deploy your application using the stable Node.js version (20.x) specified in package.json.
+Made by Oskar David Vanegas Juarez